On nouniqueness of solutions of Hamilton-Jacobi-Bellman equations: Existence and uniqueness theorem

-Now we discuss the Lipschitz-type condition Loewen-Rockafellar~\cite{L-R} that is a more general version of the condition (\ref{ass-hc}).
-In Section \ref{section-rh} we show that this condition explains what is the reason of the lack of uniqueness in our example.
-We start with a subgradient characterization of the condition (\ref{ass-hc}).
-A subgradient is defined for the function given on the whole Euclidean space (see Def. \ref{subgra}), so to use a subgradient to the Lagrangian $L$ we extend $L$ in the following way $L(t,\!x,\!v):=L(0,\!x,\!v)$ for $t\!<\!0$ and $L(t,\!x,\!v):=L(T,\!x,\!v)$ for $t\!>\!T$.
+We shall show that Theorem \ref{lfm-Th100} is a particular case of Theorem 2.2 from \cite{G}.
+To this end, we need to discuss the subgradient characterization of the condition (\ref{ass-hc}) and the Loewen-Rockafellar condition from \cite{L-R-94}.
+A subgradient is defined for the function given on the entire Euclidean space (see Def. \ref{subgra}), so to use a subgradient of the Lagrangian $L$ we extend it in the following way: $L(t,x,v):=L(0,x,v)$ for $t<0$ and $L(t,x,v):=L(T,x,v)$ for $t>T$.

-Condition (\ref{ass-11}) is equivalent to (\ref{ass-hc}), if Hamiltonian satisfies (H1)--(H4).
+Condition (\ref{ass-11}) is equivalent to (\ref{ass-hc}), if Hamiltonian satisfies (H1)--(H3).
 Moreover, one can prove that the condition (\ref{ass-11}) is a subgradient characterization of Lipschitz continuity of the multifunction $(t,x)\rightarrow\E L(t,x,\cdot)$ in the Hausdorff's sense.
 Besides, it is easy to see that the condition (\ref{ass-11}) implies the following one: